Shell, Total align trading and refining units to drive profit growth

 Snapping at their heels are energy brokerages Vitol and Gunvor, which have bought refining plants in Europe in the last two years in order to do the same.

-“As traders grew assets in downstream, majors realised there was a lot of money to be made on optimisation.
-So to a certain extent, trading houses encouraged us to change,” said a high level source from one of the oil firms, speaking on condition of anonymity because he was not authorised to speak publicly on the matter.
+“As traders grew assets in downstream, majors realized there was a lot of money to be made on optimization.
+So to a certain extent, trading houses encouraged us to change,” said a high level source from one of the oil firms, speaking on condition of anonymity because he was not authorized to speak publicly on the matter.

 Shell and Total have already started work on aligning their refining and trading operations and as a result both reported much better than expected first quarter profits